-Step 1: Central state executive authority in the field of science and innovation generates and provides overall guidance of coordinating bodies of such subsystems: 1) informational and analytical; 2) institute of state and non-state scientific and technical experts; 3) strategic forecasting of the innovative development; 4) medium-term strategic forecasting of the innovative development; 5) medium-term planning of the innovative development; 7) security.
+Step 1: Central state executive authority in the field of science and innovation generates and provides overall guidance of coordinating bodies of such subsystems: 1) informational and analytical; 2) institute of state and non-state scientific and technical experts; 3) strategic forecasting of the innovative development; 4) medium-term strategic forecasting of the innovative development; 5) medium-term planning of the innovative development; 6) implementation and monitoring of the medium-term plans of the innovative development; 7) security.
 Coordinating body of a separate subsystem is an existing or specially created governmental agency (institution), which according to its function, organization and experience most of all fit to the entrusted tasks.